andreterceiro/dio-mobile-meu-tudo--good-pratices-to-restful-apis/README.md

 # Roy Thomas Fielding

 Roy Thomas Fielding is credited with defining the REST architectural style in his 2000 doctoral dissertation.
 He is considered the "creator" of the REST architectural style itself.

+# Stateless

+To be stateless is a characteristics of a REST API.